 One of the probes will be a “leave-in” thermometer.
 And as the name implies, this probe is to be left in the meat the whole time the meat is cooking.
 With low and slow cuts of meat, you don’t want the internal temperature to rise too quickly or exceed your target temp.
 It’s therefore very important to be able to track this temperature and to also be able to do it without lifting the lid every five minutes.

 The second probe will normally be used to check ambient temperatures – this is best measured close to the meat and near grill level.
-Yes, most grills come with some sort of temperature gauge built in for ambient/grill readings (normally in the lid), and these are great to give you a ballpark figure, but this reading will be the temp where the gauge is – which is likely a fair distance from the meat and maybe even positioned over the coals.
-The second probe will likely be stubbier than the leave-in probe and also have an attachment which aids in keeping it slightly off the actual grill.
+Yes, most grills come with some sort of temperature gauge built-in for ambient/grill readings (normally in the lid), and these are great to give you a ballpark figure, but this reading will be the temp where the gauge is – which is likely a fair distance from the meat and maybe even positioned over the coals.
+The second probe will likely be stubbier than the leave-in probe and also have an attachment that aids in keeping it slightly off the actual grill.

 There are so many different types of thermometers available today that it must be a nightmare for someone new when looking for the best dual probe thermometer to suit their needs.
 So below we have given a quick outline of our top 5 with a buying guide near the bottom of the article.